MyUHDS is a website designed by University Housing & Dining Services to help you navigate your housing and dining experience at OSU.

 All residence space has standard North American outlets with 120 volts.
 An adaptor and/or converter may be needed for items (computer, hair dryer, etc.) purchased outside of the United States.
 To see a list of appliances that are allowed in the residence space, see this list.

 Many first year college students have never had a roommate before.
 A great roommate match takes effort from both people.
 As long as you and you roommate communicate well and discuss issues ahead of time, such as schedules, cleanliness of the room, and visitors, you will find that having a roommate is not a bad thing (in fact, it can even be a great thing).
-However, if you discover that you and your roommate can't resolve your conflicts, find a staff member in your Residence Hall or Cooperative House.
+However, if you discover that you and your roommate can't resolve your conflicts, find a staff member in your Residence Hall.
 These trained individuals are available to assist in solving conflicts.

 Sure.
 It is important to live with someone you are comfortable with; but living with someone you may not know too well can be a great learning experience.
 However, we do not recommend living with someone you already know coming in as that might hinder your opportunities to meet new people.